Reflections on the River

 Wed 26 Sep, 6.15pmUpcoming event

-An ‘in-conversation’ with photographer Simon Roberts, using his large-scale artwork for the Victoria Embankment, as a starting point.
-The discussion will cover his photography and his approach to the creation of the artwork, which references the rich and varied history of that section of the Victoria Embankment and the River Thames.
+Using his large-scale artwork for the Victoria Embankment commissioned by Tideway, as a starting point, Simon Roberts will discuss his photography and his approach to the creation of the artwork, which references the rich and varied history of that section of the Victoria Embankment and the River Thames.
 Roberts took photographs at the site but also researched objects and images from a wide variety of archives and collections in London to create the work.
-Simon will discuss this with an invited heritage expert (to be announced) and curator Rachel Fleming-Mulford.

 “The design is created to reflect the literal and metaphorical layering of the landscape, in which objects from the past and present are juxtaposed to evoke new meanings.
 The hoarding represents an aesthetic excavation of the area, so that diverse elements, both manmade and natural, can co-exist in new ways.